buyallmemes/blog-api/posts/20240422-testing-guideline.md

 ```

 The interface between **A** and **B** is effectively locked.
-The only change we can do without breaking the test is renaming via IDE.
+The only change we can make without breaking the test is renaming via IDE.
 It's useful, but nothing spectacular.

 **Might be more elastic:**